Cirdans-Home/kinsol-psblas/README.md

 modules that use the functionalities offered by the PSBLAS and MLD2P4 libraries.

 The main objective of this code is enabling the KINSOL Newton-Krylov solver for the usage of the Krylov solvers and the multilevel preconditioners included in the PSBLAS/MLD2P4 library.

+## Funding
+Work supported by the EC under the Horizon 2020 Project “Energy oriented Centre of Excellence for computing applications” (EoCoE II), Project ID: 824158